larsaars/control_spotify_web/README.md

-# control spotify web
+# control spotify web rpi
-control spotify playback via web api and by receiving specific key strokes from keyboard
+Control spotify playback via web api and by receiving specific key strokes from keyboard (using a raspberry pi).

 ## install on linux
 * spotify secrets